 Looking for a way to get into the October spirit?
 With the right outdoor Halloween decorations, you’ll be able to make the most of the season!

-Outdoor Halloween decorations are a fun way to spruce up your yard, and keep the spirit alive no matter how you hand out candy!
+Outdoor Halloween decorations are a fun way to spruce up your yard and keep the spirit alive no matter how you hand out candy!
 Whether you make them or buy them, enjoying the neighborhood is half the fun.
-Be sure to share your ideas for Halloween 2020 on your favorite family app!
+Be sure to share your ideas for Halloween 2021 on your favorite family app!

-How to Make Outdoor Halloween Decorations
+How to Make Fun Outdoor Halloween Decorations

 Whether it’s your costume or the decorations, getting prepped for Halloween night is one of the best parts of the holiday.
 Share your DIY Halloween yard decorations on FamilyApp with other families!